fernando-mc/fernandomc.com/content/posts/eight-examples-of-fetching-data-from-dynamodb-with-node.md

 ### #5 Using the Document Client to Get a Single Item from DynamoDB

-Let's start by doing essentially the same thing as our first example and getting a single item form DynamoDB.
+Let's start by doing essentially the same thing as our first example and getting a single item from DynamoDB.

 ```js
 // Get a single item with the getItem operation and Document Client